research-ag/hpl-io/README.md

 either as sending or receiving account, is `B`.
 Even `A` cannot access `V` in a transfer.
-When a transfer is executed then any balance change affecting `V` is applied to X.
+When a transfer is executed then any balance change affecting `V` is applied to `X`.

 The access principal of a virtual account is permanent, i.e. cannot be changed.